In the summer of 2012, The Justice Select Committee launched an Inquiry on Women Offenders… but what does that mean?

-The Committee have asked for information about:
+The Committee asked for information about:

 The nature and effectiveness of the Ministry of Justice’s strategy for women offenders and those at risk of offending